 - Use appropriate tools to manage a personal budget and apply these concepts to business and enterprise;

 - Demonstrate numeracy skills, including the ability to manipulate financial and other numerical data (such as calculating costs of borrowing money and spending)

 - Apply the concept of financial planning and make informed financial decisions to enhance financial literacy.

 Years 10 and 11:

-- Unit 2- Practices of managing money: in this unit, students will understand the concept of financial planning and personal budgets.
-The unit will also provide students with an understanding of the impact on both the individual and society of spending and borrowing.
+- Unit 2- Practices of managing money: in this unit, pupils will understand the concept of financial planning and personal budgets.
+The unit will also provide pupils with an understanding of the impact on both the individual and society of spending and borrowing.

 - Unit 3- Financial capability, work and enterprise: this unit has been designed to provide learners with an understanding of how businesses manage money and the relationship between personal money management and business money management.

 Assessment at Key Stage 4:

 Pupils will cover three units over a two year period to include two multiple choice exams and one written examination.

 - Unit 1- assessed by 20 stand-alone questions and 5 sets of stimulus material each with 3 associated questions (total marks 35) this component of the examination is to be completed om 45 minutes.